 You can contact Genea’s world leading Andrology team on 02 9229 6445 to learn more about the services they provide or take the next step and organise to have some tests done.

-Alternatively, come and see a Genea Fertility Specialist to see what tests you need and work on a plan to help you and your partner achieve your dream of creating a healthy baby.
+Alternatively, come and see a Genea Fertility Specialist to see what tests you need and work on a plan to help you and your partner have a baby.

 Make an appointment with our fertility GP.